antarctica/bas-metadata-standards/README.md

 suitable.

 If Medin is only used for marine records, and the NERC Metadata Standard is based on Gemini this can be visualised as:
+**Note:** Until a decision is made on the role of the Medin and NERC standards this project concentrates on the Gemini profile only.

 ```mermaid
 graph TB